What is gynecomastia?

 Radiation for this condition is generally given in very low doses with limited treatments.
 As a result, men experience minimal side effects, such as soreness around their nipples.
 Before proceeding with radiation therapy, the Radiation Oncologist will review the benefits and possible side effects with the patient.

-If you are developing gynecomastia due to hormone deprivation therapy, contact the Austin Center for Radiation Oncology to schedule a consultation with Dr. Richard Garza.
+If you are developing gynecomastia due to hormone deprivation therapy, contact the Austin Center for Radiation Oncology to schedule a consultation.